Gales of November

 "Instead of improving their underpowered and uninsured boats, the steel-company owners went to Washington and lobbied,’’ a narrator playing Split Rock’s builder says.

 The Edna G. was the St. Bernard of Lake Superior's North Shore.

 It was not the beacon but the fog signals that proved most useful.
 The picturesque, pale-yellow lighthouse became indispensable to tourists, however, who flocked to it as soon as the North Shore highway was opened in 1924.

 The beacon was turned off in 1969 but the tourists kept coming, making Split Rock the most-visited historic site in Minnesota despite its five-month season.

-“They could’ve shut it down after World War II because of radar and other developments,’’ says site manager Lee Radzak, who lives in the middle keeper’s house.
+“They could’ve shut it down after World War II because of radar and other developments,’’ says former site manager Lee Radzak, who lived in the middle keeper’s house for many years.
 “They did keep it open a good 10 years after they needed to, it was such a showplace for the Coast Guard.’’

 Today, it’s the place to be for those who, on windswept days, want to imagine the gales of November.